 A significant portion of our sales of our gas-powered boats are derived from our network of independent dealers.
 We typically manufacture our gas-powered boats based upon indications of interest received from dealers who are not contractually obligated to purchase any boats.
-While our dealers typically have purchased all of the boats for which they have provided us with indications of interest, it is possible that a dealer could choose not to purchase boats for which it has provided an indication of interest (e.g., if it were to have eached the credit limit on its floor plan), and as a result we once experienced, and in the future could experience, excess inventory and costs.
-For fisseal 2022, our pop five dealers accounted for approximately 48% of our consolidated revenues.
+While our dealers typically have purchased all of the boats for which they have provided us with indications of interest, it is possible that a dealer could choose not to purchase boats for which it has provided an indication of interest (e.g., if it were to have reached the credit limit on its floor plan), and as a result we once experienced, and in the future could experience, excess inventory and costs.
+For fiscal 2022, our top five dealers accounted for approximately 48% of our consolidated revenues.
 During the year ended December 31, 2022, one individual dealer had sales of over 10% of our total sales, that dealer represented 12% of total sales.
 During the year ended December 31, 2021, five individual dealers had sales of over 10% of our total sales and combined these five dealers represented 67% of total sales.
 The loss of a significant dealer could have a material adverse effect on our financial condition and results of operations.
 The number of dealers supporting our products and the quality of their marketing and servicing efforts are essential to our ability to generate sales.
-Competition for dealers among other boat manufacturers continues to increase based on the quality of the manufacturers' attention to customer service, and the marketing support that the manufacturer provides to the dealers.
+Competition for dealers among other boat manufacturers continues to increase based on the quality, price, value, and availability of the manufacturers' products, the manufacturers' attention to customer service, and the marketing support that the manufacturer provides to the dealers.
 We face intense competition from other boat manufacturers in attracting and retaining dealers, affecting our ability to attract or retain relationships with qualified and successful dealers.
-Although our management believes that the quality of our products in the performance sport boat industry should permit us to maintain our relationships with our dealers or our market share position, independent dealers in the boat of needers in the fu
+Although our management believes that the quality of our products in the performance sport boat industry should permit us to maintain our relationships with our dealers and our market share position, there can be no assurance that we will be able to maintain or improve our relationships with our dealers or our market share position.
+In addition, independent dealers in the boating industry have experienced significant consolidation in recent years, which could result in the loss of one or more of our dealers in the future if the surviving entity in any such consolidation purchases similar products from a competitor.
+A substantial deterioration in the number of dealers or quality of our network of dealers would have a material adverse effect on our business, financial condition, and results of operations.